Our Mission

 Conservation Advocacy

-To advocate for the appropriate conservation measures within the relevant biodiversity policy-making communities
+To advocate for the appropriate conservation measures within the relevant policy-making communities

-90 North Foundation’s advocacy seeks to catalyse the people and processes within the marine policy-making community to deliver its proposed conservation measures.
+90 North Foundation’s advocacy seeks to catalyse the people and processes within the marine policy-making community to deliver the appropriate conservation measures.

-The majority of the envisaged protections for the Central Arctic Ocean’s (CAO) biodiversity can be secured through an international treaty that builds on the existing legally-binding agreement preventing commercial fishing (until 2037), and seeks to include additional bans on commercial fishing, transboundary shipping, cruise-ship tourism, and hydrocarbon/mineral exploration and extraction.
+The majority of the envisaged protections for the Central Arctic Ocean’s (CAO) biodiversity can be secured through an international treaty that builds on the existing legally-binding agreement preventing commercial fishing (until 2037), and seeks to include additional bans on commercial fishing, transboundary shipping, cruise-ship tourism, and hydrocarbon/mineral mining.

 Organisation